 An excellent way to enjoy the full flavor of sweet, freshly picked sugar snap peas is to grow them in containers.
-If you have limited room, such as a patio or porch garden, then using containers can help you maximize the space you have.
+If you have limited room on a patio or porch garden, then using containers can help you maximize the space you have.

-Sugar snaps are crossbred between garden peas and snow peas.
+Sugar snaps are a crossbreed between garden peas and snow peas.
 They’re a variety with incredible versatility and can be used in their pods or shelled.
 When grown at home, sugar snap peas are significantly sweeter and juicier than store-bought peas.
-One reason for this is you can grow them organically without the use of toxic chemicals.
-Plus, when you pick them straight from the plant, you can eat them then and there!
+You can grow them organically without the use of toxic chemicals and pick them straight from the plant!

-In case you haven’t, we’ve put together some advice about growing peas in a container.
+In case you haven’t, we’ve put together some advice about growing sugar snap peas in a container.

 - Work gloves

 - Large planting container (make sure it has drainage holes)